Casey Elliott

-Casey Elliott (February 13, 1974 – January 14, 1996) was an American stock car racing driver.
+William Casey Elliott (February 13, 1974 – January 14, 1996) was an American stock car racing driver.
 The nephew of 1988 NASCAR Winston Cup champion Bill Elliott and the cousin of 2020 Cup Series champion Chase Elliott.
 He raced in the NASCAR Slim Jim All Pro Series and NASCAR Busch Series before being diagnosed with cancer; he turned to the motorsports ministry and crew chiefing before his death from the disease at age 21.

 Career

 The son of NASCAR engine builder Ernie Elliott and nephew of 1988 Winston Cup Series champion Bill Elliott, Casey Elliott grew up among racers and racing, and, taking up the sport as a career in his teens, quickly proved adept at competition, racing at Lanier Raceway and other tracks in Georgia.
-By 1993, at age eighteen, he was ready to move up to top level NASCAR competition; in addition to running full-time in the Slim Jim All Pro Series, his uncle formed a team to compete in the Xfinity Series with Eagle Snacks sponsorship, and the team ran two races that year.
+By 1993, at age eighteen, he was ready to move up to top level NASCAR competition; in addition to running full-time in the Slim Jim All Pro Series, he formed Casey Elliott Sports with his parents and sisters to compete in the Xfinity Series with Eagle Snacks sponsorship, and the team ran two races that year.
 He qualified in the top ten for both events, finishing 20th in his debut at Michigan International Speedway; in October at Charlotte Motor Speedway he started fourth, outqualifying his more famous uncle, but finished 44th following an accident.